-TH 720 Advanced Reading: Concentration (3) A
+TH 720 Advanced Reading: Specialization Comprehensive Examination (3) A

 A comprehensive study of enduring and recent issues in the study of theology and mastery of a set of primary texts in theology.
-This course is a supervised study and prepares students for the Theology Concentration comprehensive exam in the Master of Theological Studies program.
+This course is a supervised study and prepares students for the Theology specialization comprehensive exam in the Master of Theological Studies program.
 Note: This course is conducted as an individual Directed Study, requiring permission of the Registrar, Dean and instructor.

-TH 745 Theological Studies Seminar (3) O
+TH 745 Theological Studies Seminar (3) B

-An advanced seminar addressing a particular theme, group of themes, or critical issue prominent in theology and Christian thought.
+An advanced seminar addressing a particular theme, group of themes, figure of interest, or critical issue prominent in theology and Christian thought.
 Participants will be expected to conduct research and present their findings to the class.
 May be repeated for credit as topics change.